bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-The API demos let you easily try out your new server at the provided URL.
-Use FireFox as it does not require a SSL certificate to use web real-time communications (WebRTC) audio.
+To test the server, open the above URL in FireFox as it doesn't need a SSL certificate to use web real-time communications (WebRTC).
+You'll want to use WebRTC as it provides the highest quality, lowest latency audio in BigBlueButton.

+The sections below go into futther details on quickly configuring your server with `bbb-install.sh`.

 ## Overview